Tax in retirement - what you need to know

 If your super is in a taxed fund and you’re over age 60 when you take a lump sum withdrawal, it will be tax-free, regardless of the components.

-Any taxable component withdrawn above this limit will be taxed at a maximum of 17% (including Medicare Levy) or your marginal tax rate, whichever is lower.
+Any taxable component withdrawn below the age of 60 will be taxed at a maximum of 22% (including Medicare Levy) or your marginal tax rate, whichever is lower.

-Remember, the low rate threshold is a lifetime limit and is indexed periodically in line with wage growth.
-It’s worth also considering that any earnings within the accumulation phase (the phase in which superannuation savings are accumulating while a person is working) will attract a maximum tax rate of 15% while any long term capital gains will be taxed at 10%.
+It’s worth also considering that any earnings within the accumulation phase (the phase in which superannuation savings are accumulating while a person is working) will attract a maximum tax rate of 15% while any long-term capital gains will be taxed at 10%.

 While the tax concessions relating to super lump sums are generous, you’ll need to consider future tax impacts of where you place your super lump sum after you’ve withdrawn it.